micpob/Clean-on-Click-Firefox/README.md

 # Clean on click

-This Chrome extension will **clean any text field** from its content if you click on it while pressing the Ctrl button.
+This extension will **clean any text field** from its content if you click on it while pressing the Ctrl button.

 <br/>
 <div align="center" >